amosbatto/instrans/README.md

 ORIGINAL-PO       The original PO file or directory.
 If it is a directory, all
                   the PO files inside the directory will be processed.

-TRANSLACIONS-PO   The PO file or directory which contains the translated
+TRANSLATIONS-PO   The PO file or directory which contains the translated
                   phrases which will be inserted into the ORIGINAL-PO (or
                   optionally into the NEW-PO).